roy-kalyan/roy-kalyan.github.io/_pages/about.md

 Additionally, I worked as a Research Assistant at [North South University](http://www.northsouth.edu/), Bangladesh, where I conducted research on Graph Algorithms under the guidance of [Dr. Ahsanur Rahman](http://ece.northsouth.edu/people/dr-ahsanur-rahman/).

-My primary research interests lie in the areas of Algorithms, Graph Theory, and Cryptography.
+My primary research interests lie in the areas of Algorithms, Graph Theory, Cryptography, and Machine learning.
 I am constantly motivated to learn more and delve deeper into these fascinating fields.

 <!---